Skip to content

 According to astrology, the blessing of Guru brings in power, wealth, good health, personality, position, luxury, spiritual enlightenment, and authority.
 The blessings of Guru make their way for success in marital life, profession, public success, and business.

 Gurus hold an insurmountable importance in Hinduism.
 The whole Gurukula system evolved centered around the significance of Gurus.
 Even the Kings used to leave their sons with the gurus for the whole of their Gurukula life and never interefered in Guru’s decision.
 The relation between Lord Rama and his Guru Vishwamitra is widely recognized.
 It was only due to Vishwamitra’s suggestion that Rama goes to the Sita Swayamvara and wins her as his wife.
+Learn about Ayodhya Rama Temple.

-How to celebrate Guru Purnima?
+Ideas to celebrate Guru Purnima

 India is the home of many eminent Gurus who laid the foundation for spirituality in this incredible land.
 Sri Shirdi Sai Baba, Sri Dattatreya, Baba Guru Nanak, Guru Raghavendra Swamy, Acharya Srila Prabhupada, Sri Adi Sankaracharya, Sri Chaitanya Mahaprabhu, Ramana Maharshi, and many more are prominent Gurus that people revere and seek blessings on this day.